 Lake Acworth is a 260 acre lake tucked away in the historic district of quaint downtown Acworth.
 On Lake Acworth, motorized boats are not permitted, making it the ideal location for people who love to experience pure nature or those who are just learning to get into the sport of kayaking.
 I’ve taken several friends out here who have never been in a kayak before.
 It’s not an intimidating body of water for anyone.
 All they see is the beauty and the fun of being out on the water.
 Park access, parking, and boat launch are easy and it’s a big plus that the lake level never varies so access is always predictable.
 With mirror-calm water, this is the perfect location for a beginners roll session and outfitting new equipment.
 Beginners are sure to feel comfortable here and it’s great for more experienced kayakers like me who want to slow down, take a deep breath, and enjoy the water.

 Interested in testing the waters when it comes to kayaking but don’t have the proper equipment?
 No problem!
-During the summer Acworth Beach Rentals has kayaks and paddleboards available for daily rentals on Lake Acworth!
-These low cost rentals are great for our family, especially since parking is free at Cauble Park during the off season and only $10 on weekends during the summer.
+During the summer Appalachian Outfitters has kayaks and paddleboards available for daily rentals on Lake Acworth!
+These low cost rentals are great for our family, especially since parking is free at Cauble Park during the off season and only $10 during the summer.
 After a quick paddle, my daughter is free to hit the playground.